What Causes Tsunamis? A Guide to How Tsunamis Form

 Over 80% of tsunamis are caused by earthquakes.
 But landslides, volcanoes, weather and even asteroids can also generate tsunamis.

-Typically, earthquakes occur along two convergent plate boundaries like in the diagram below.
+Typically, earthquakes occur along two convergent plate boundaries as in the diagram below.
 The diagram depicts a subducting plate with an overriding plate riding above it.

 Friction generates slow distortion